Mountain pygmy owl: Description

-Adult plumage colour is similar to that of most pygmy owls.
+Adult plumage color is similar to that of most pygmy owls.
 The chest and throat are white, while the face is a deeper brown.
-The colour of the facial disk is a pale brownish-red (rufous), containing flecks of cream.
-In addition, their eyebrows are thin in shape and white in colour.
-The head, neck, wings and tail have a pale rufous base colour, with a cream spotted pattern.
+The color of the facial disk is a pale brownish-red (rufous), containing flecks of cream.
+In addition, their eyebrows are thin in shape and white in color.
+The head, neck, wings and tail have a pale rufous base color, with a cream spotted pattern.
 The exterior of the tail has 5 to 6 alternating bands of white and rufous.
 Visible on the underside of the tail are 3 to 4 alternating bars.
 The chest and underside are white with vertical, broken streaks of red-brown.
 The iris colour is yellow, similar to the colour of the feet and bill.

 The plumage of nestlings (chicks) consists of whitish natal down feathers.
 Within a few weeks, their second layer of down feathers starts to appear.
 The fledgling (juvenile) plumage resembles that of the adult pygmy owl.
 However, the crown (top of head) is grey, with minimal spotting on the forehead.
 Moreover, the eyebrows are white, thicker and more prominent than that of the adult.

 Visual identification

 The individuals within the northern pygmy owl complex, although similar, each have their own characteristics used for identification.
 The mountain pygmy owl is small, with a short tail and slightly pointed wing-tips, in comparison to the northern pygmy owl, which is larger in stature with rounded wing-tips and a longer tail.
-The Guatemalan pygmy owl is distinguished by its vibrant red-brown plumage and white centre tail bars surrounded by a dark trim.
+The Guatemalan pygmy owl is distinguished by its vibrant red-brown plumage and white center tail bars surrounded by a dark trim.
 The Baja pygmy owl is also small in size, similar to the mountain pygmy owl: however, it has rounded wing-tips like that of the northern pygmy owl.
-In addition, its throat is white in colour.
+In addition, its throat is white in color.

-Habitat and Distribution
+Habitat and distribution

 The mountain pygmy owl resides in tropical and subtropical forests of oak, pine and evergreens; located in mountainous terrain at elevations from 1,500 to 3,500 m.
-Although, forests primarily composed of Ponderosa pines are preferential, as the reduced forest understory facilitates their hunting behaviours.
+Although, forests primarily composed of Ponderosa pines are preferential, as the reduced forest understory facilitates their hunting behaviors.

 The species is distributed from southern Arizona and New Mexico to Oaxaca in southern Mexico.

-Behaviour
+Behavior

-Individuals within the northern pygmy owl complex demonstrate similar behaviours; they are known to be aggressive, and relatively unsocial when compared to other owl species.
+Individuals within the northern pygmy owl complex demonstrate similar behaviors; they are known to be aggressive, and relatively unsocial when compared to other owl species.
 They prefer to live alone, when not engaging in breeding pairs.